 Compare GPSC with GS in terms of physical conditions and community structure

-Five geomorphic units comprise the source-to-sink dispersal system in the SW Taiwan, including the Gaoping River drainage basin, the Gaoping Shelf, the Gaoping Slope, the Gaoping submarine canyon, and the Manila Trench in the northernmost South China Sea (SCS).
-As a part of the sediment dispersal system, the Gaoping Slope continues from the narrow (<10 km) continental shelf edge, extending southwest toward the northern SCS.
-The slope can be divided into an upper and a lower part with an isobath of 1000 m to 1200 m in water depth (Yu et al., 2009).
-On the other hand, GPSC is with a distance of 260 km long, extending from the river mouth of Gaoping River (GPR), crossing through the shelf and slope, finally merging into the trench (Liu et al, 2016).
+Gaoping River-Canyon system is the most extensive sediment dispersal system in SW Taiwan, including the Gaoping River drainage basin, the Gaoping Shelf, the Gaoping Slope, the Gaoping submarine canyon, and the Manila Trench in the northeast margin of the SCS.
+The Gaoping slope (GS) continues from the narrow (<10 km) continental shelf, extending southwest toward the northern SCS.
+The slope can be divided into upper and lower parts by 1000 to 1200-m water depth (Yu et al., 2009).
+Embedded within the GS, the Gaoping submarine canyon (GPSC) extends 260 km from the Gaoping River (GPR) mouth, crossing through the continental shelf and slope and merging into the Manila trench (Liu et al., 2016).
 The canyon comprises three geographically distinct segments.
-The upper section flows meandering southwestward on the slope area, ranging from 126 to 1750 m in water depth featured in great relief; The middle reach runs southeastward toward along with an elongate escarpment with a range of 1750 to 2800 m in water depth, making a sharp turn to the southwestern and connecting the lower section which ranges from 2800 to 3600 m in water depth, finally flowing downslope to the north of the trench (Yu et al., 2009).
+The upper section meanders southwestward from 126 to 1750 m in water depth, featured in great relief.
+The middle reach runs southeastward along an elongate escarpment and then makes a sharp turn to the southwest, covering the water depths between 1750 and 2800 m.
+The lower canyon spans 2800 to 3600 m in water depths and finally connects to the northern opening of the trench (Yu et al., 2009).

-The physical settings at the GPSC and GS are markedly different along with the distinct topographic features.
-Hsu et al. (2013) suggested that the “filling-and-spilling” plays a key sedimentary process on the overall GS, whereas the transporting processes of tectonic activities, mass wasting events, and canyon and channel feedings diversified the mechanisms from the inner to outer slopes.
-Moreover, in contrast to the lower GS, higher accommodation rates and relatively slower deposition rates on the upper GS were reported (Hsu et al., 2013).
-On the other hand, much more complex depositional and transport systems lie in the submarine canyons.
-Despite the downward particle fluxes, the erosional process (Mulder et al., 2001) caused by gravity currents such as turbidity currents and hyperpycnal flows dominated the submarine canyons.
-The GPSC is also subjected to the strong internal tides which originate from the Luzon Strait and southeastern Taiwan Strait (Chiou et al., 2011; Jan et al., 2008).
-Accompanying the semidiurnal tides (M2), the head-ward propagation of the internal tidal waves converges as beam parallel waves at the bottom canyon (Wang et al., 2008).
+The physical settings and topographic features are markedly different between the GPSC and GS.
+Hsu et al. (2013) suggested that the “filling-and-spilling” plays a key role in the sediment deposition across the GS, whereas other processes such as tectonic activities, mass wasting events, and canyon and channel feedings diversify the sediment transport dynamics from the inner to outer slopes.
+The bedding geometries in the slope basin revealed a competition between local basin flank uplift rate and sediment deposition rate.
+As such, the upper GS tends to have higher accommodation rates and relatively slower deposition rates than the lower GS (Hsu et al., 2013).
+In contrast, much more complex sediment deposition and transport processes occur in submarine canyons.
+For example, gravity currents such as turbidity and hyperpycnal flows may erode the surface sediment in the submarine canyons (Mulder et al., 2001).
+The erosion processes may be more pronounced in the canyons like GPSC subjected to frequent gravity currents (refs) and strong internal tides from the Luzon and southeastern Taiwan Strait (Chiou et al., 2011; Jan et al., 2008).
+Accompanying the semidiurnal tides (M2), the head-ward propagation of the internal waves and bottom currents converges in beam patterns that move parallel to the canyon thalweg (Wang et al., 2008).
 Also, the existence of isopycnal surfaces in the head region of GPSC can be conducive to the generation and propagation of internal tides (Lee et al., 2009; Liu et al., 2002; Wang et al., 2008).
-Above the canyon seafloor, the thick benthic nepheloid layer (BNL) maintained by currents-caused resuspension could be greater than 100 m, and the suspended sediment concentration (SSC) in the BNL could exceed 30 mg/l (Liu et al., 2002).
+Above the GPSC seafloor, a benthic nepheloid layer (BNL) thicker than 100 m with suspended sediment concentration (SSC) exceeding 30 mg/l was documented and likely maintained by current-induced resuspension (Liu et al., 2002).